J1mmySE24/recipe-recommender/README.md

 <h2> What is Recipe Recommender? </h2>

-Meet Recipe Recommender, your ultimate kitchen companion!
-Say goodbye to the dilemma of deciding what to cook with the ingredients on hand.
-We've revolutionized the cooking experience with an application that effortlessly suggests delicious recipes based on your kitchen inventory. <br>
+Meet Recipe Recommender—your ultimate ally in the kitchen!
+Gone are the days of wondering what you can cook with what you have on hand.
+This smart, intuitive app transforms the cooking experience by suggesting delightful recipes based on your pantry and fridge ingredients, turning your daily meal prep into a source of inspiration. <br>

-Unlock the full potential of your pantry and fridge as our innovative software guides you in selecting perfect dishes tailored to your current ingredients.
-Cooking is now an exciting adventure rather than a daunting task.
-Immerse yourself in a realm of limitless culinary possibilities with Recipe Recommender. <br>

-We've added <b> numerous entertaining new features and fixes to enhance user-friendliness.</b> <br>
+Unlock endless culinary possibilities as our innovative software guides you in crafting dishes that suit your current ingredients.
+Recipe Recommender takes the stress out of cooking and turns it into a fun and creative journey.
+Whether you’re cooking for one or for a crowd, you’ll find recipes tailored to your needs, making the kitchen a place of excitement, not guesswork. <br>

-1. Craving enchiladas but unsure how to cook Mexican food?
-Now, you can search for recipes by names!
-Just type in "enchiladas," choose a recipe based on its features, and enjoy. <br>
+Craving tater tots or tiramisu?
+Now, you can search recipes by name!
+Simply type in the dish you’re craving, explore a variety of recipes with detailed descriptions, and start cooking with confidence. <br>

-2. Imagine finding interesting recipes during your commute.
-With another new feature, you can save them on the go.
-We've also introduced dedicated user profiles.
-Sign up, log in, and save your favorite recipes under your profile in the "bookmarks" section.
-When you're ready to cook, everything will be waiting for you. <br>

-3. That's not all!
-We've removed non-functional buttons, technically known as "refactoring the system." <br>
-4. Your profile, information, and favorite recipes now have a dedicated space.
-Secure logins and logouts ensure no duplicate entries or exposed credentials, making the system more secure.
+Our latest version is packed with user-friendly enhancements and features designed to enrich your cooking experience: </b> <br>

+1. Prep Time Filters: Short on time?
+Filter recipes by preparation time to find dishes that fit into your schedule, whether you have 15 minutes or an hour to spare. <br>

+2. Dark Mode: Cooking late at night or in low light?
+Our new dark mode theme provides a comfortable viewing experience for your eyes and adds a sleek, modern look to the app. <br>

+3. Reviews and Ratings: Make informed choices with our new reviews and ratings feature.
+See what other users think of each recipe to help fellow cooks discover their next favorite meal. <br>

-<br> <b> More about our new additions in our next section!</b>
+<br> <b> Discover more about these enhancements and the countless possibilities they unlock in our next section! </b>

 ## Feature additions: Enhancements, Upgrades and BugFixes:

-Presenting our latest additions: Here's a comprehensive list of all our new features, enhancements, and upgrades! <br>
+We’re thrilled to introduce our latest updates, designed to make your cooking experience even more enjoyable and seamless.
+Here’s a comprehensive list of new features, enhancements, and bug fixes added to Recipe Recommender: <br>

-1. User Profile: In our application, users can now establish a profile with a unique username and password, allowing seamless login and logout.
-This facilitates personalized experiences and customized access to preferences and activities.
-Further details will be discussed in the following points.
-Your profile, information, and preferred recipes now inhabit a designated area, simplifying the management of all your belongings in one organized space.
-2. Bookmarks: Picture this scenario: You're commuting, scrolling through intriguing recipes in our app.
-Thanks to a cutting-edge feature, you can now save them instantly.
-The introduction of dedicated user profiles elevates your experience.
-Simply sign up, log in, and curate your favorite recipes in the "bookmarks" section under your profile.
-When the time comes to cook, everything awaits you – seamlessly organized and easily accessible.
-3. Search for recipes by name: Previously limited to ingredient-based searches only, our system now boasts an exciting upgrade.
-You can now search for recipes by name!
-Ever craved enchiladas without knowing the recipe?
-Simply input "enchiladas," peruse based on features, and relish the culinary journey.
-4. Refactoring the UI: We've eliminated inactive buttons and links, employing a technical process termed "system refactoring" to enhance functionality and optimize the user interface.
-5. System security upgrade: We observed some passwords present in the codebase, which is a major security threat.
-We have ensured to removed this and move it to the DB.
-Additionally, we have implemented secure logins and logouts ensuring the prevention of duplicate entries and safeguards credentials, fortifying the overall security of the system.
+🚀 New Features
+1. Recipe Name Search: You asked, we delivered!
+Now, you can search for recipes by name.
+Craving specific dishes like enchiladas or brownies?
+Just type the name, and Recipe Recommender will find matching recipes with ease. <br>

+2. Preparation Time Filters: Life is busy, but great meals don’t have to be time-consuming!
+Use our new filters to find recipes by prep time, allowing you to select recipes that fit your schedule, from quick bites to gourmet meals. <br>

+3. Dark Mode: Introducing a sleek dark mode option for a comfortable and visually appealing experience in low-light settings.
+Easily switch between light and dark themes as per your preference. <br>

+🌟 Enhancements
+1. User Reviews and Ratings: Our new rating and review system allows users to view ratings and reviews on the recipes they love.
+Discover crowd-favorites and make informed choices, while contributing your own reviews to help other users. <br>

+2. Enhanced Recipe Suggestions: Improved recommendation algorithms for better personalization based on ingredients, dietary preferences, and past interactions, making each suggestion more tailored to your tastes. <br>

+3. Ingredient Availability Check: Get suggestions for similar recipes if you’re missing one or two ingredients, so you can make substitutions or pick alternatives easily. <br>

-6. The requirements.txt file has been updated to ensure forward compatibility by specifying package versions greater than or equal to the ones explicitly mentioned.
-This modification allows for the installation of packages with versions that meet or exceed the specified ones, thus accommodating future updates and maintaining compatibility with evolving dependencies.
+4. The requirements.txt file has been updated to ensure forward compatibility by specifying package versions greater than or equal to the ones explicitly mentioned.
+This modification allows for the installation of packages with versions that meet or exceed the specified ones, thus accommodating future updates and maintaining compatibility with evolving dependencies. <br>

+🛠️ Upgrades and Bug Fixes
+1. Improved Search Accuracy: Fine-tuned our search functionality to provide more accurate results and ensure all relevant recipes appear in your search. <br>

+2. Minor UI Fixes: Addressed various minor UI inconsistencies to improve readability and navigation across devices. <br>

+3. Recipe Card Layouts: Updated recipe card layouts for better organization, readability, and a cleaner overall look.

 ## Documentation and Project Flow:

 ![](flow-rr.gif) <br><br>

-1. User Registration: Establish a unique username and password; no duplicate usernames allowed, ensuring password confidentiality.
+1. User Registration: Create a unique username and password to securely register on the platform.
+Duplicate usernames are not allowed, and all passwords are securely encrypted to maintain confidentiality.

-2. User Authentication: Log in using the correct username and password for secure access.
+2. User Authentication: Log in with your username and password to gain secure access to all features.
+Incorrect login attempts are limited to enhance account security.

-3. Search Recipes by Ingredients: Input your available ingredients to discover relevant recipes based on ingredient names.
+3. Search Recipes by Ingredients: Enter the ingredients you have on hand, and discover a variety of recipes tailored to your pantry.
+The recommendation algorithm now suggests recipes even when a few ingredients are missing, offering alternative options.

-4. Search Recipes by Dish Name: Locate recipes by specifying the dish name in the search.
+4. Search Recipes by Dish Name: Looking for a specific dish?
+Simply type in the dish name (e.g., "tater tots") to locate matching recipes.
+This feature provides detailed descriptions to help you choose the perfect recipe.

-5. Add a Recipe: Share details such as ingredients, dish name, time, cuisine, instructions, and optional images to contribute your recipe.
+5. Add a Recipe: Contribute to the recipe collection by adding your own recipes!
+Fill in details such as ingredients, dish name, preparation time, cuisine type, instructions, and upload optional images to enhance the recipe’s appeal.

-6. Bookmark Favorite Recipes: Save preferred recipes for easy access.
+6. Bookmark Favorite Recipes: Save recipes you love with the bookmark feature.
+These recipes are stored under your profile for quick and convenient access.

-7. View Bookmarked Recipes in User Profile: Access and review all saved recipes conveniently stored under your user profile.
+7. View Bookmarked Recipes in User Profile: Access all your saved recipes in your profile.
+Easily browse through your favorites and pick one to cook anytime.

+8. Filter Recipes by Preparation Time: Find recipes based on your available time.
+Filter options allow you to select recipes based on preparation time, from quick 15-minute snacks to more elaborate meals.

+9. Read Recipe Reviews and Ratings: Check reviews and ratings left by other users to get insights on a recipe before trying it.
+Share your experience and rate the recipes you try to help others make informed choices.

+10. Toggle Between Light and Dark Mode: Customize your viewing experience by switching between light and dark themes based on your preference or lighting conditions.

-8. Logout: Securely log out to protect your profile information and activities. <br><br>
+11. Logout: Securely log out of your account to protect your profile and activity data.
+<br><br>

-Source documentation can be found at: [Recipe Recommender Docs](https://github.com/pnprathima/Recipe_Recommender/blob/master/Recipe%20Recommender%20Source%20Documentation.pdf)
+*Source documentation can be found at: [Recipe Recommender Docs](https://github.com/pnprathima/Recipe_Recommender/blob/master/Recipe%20Recommender%20Source%20Documentation.pdf)

 ## API Documentation

-**Get Recipes:**
-Retrieve a list of recipes based on specified filters like ingredients, cuisine, and page parameters.
-Success returns a code of 200 with the recipe list; error returns code 500 with an error message.
+1. Get Recipes: Retrieve a list of recipes based on specified filters such as ingredients, cuisine, preparation time, and page parameters.
+A successful request returns a status code of 200 with the recipe list; in case of an error, it returns a status code of 500 with an error message. <br>

-**Get Recipe Cuisines:**
-Fetches available cuisines, responding with a code of 200 and an array of cuisine strings on success.
-In case of an error, it returns a code of 500 with an error message.
+2. Get Recipe Cuisines: Fetch all available cuisines with a response code of 200 and an array of cuisine strings on success.
+If an error occurs, it returns a status code of 500 with an error message. <br>

-**Add Recipe:**
-Allows users to add a new recipe via the /addRecipe endpoint, responding with a code of 200 and the inserted recipe's ID on success.
-In case of an error, it returns a code of 500 with an error message.
+3. Add Recipe: Allows users to add a new recipe via the /addRecipe endpoint by providing details like ingredients, dish name, cuisine, preparation time, and optional images.
+On success, it responds with a status code of 200 and the inserted recipe's ID; in case of an error, it returns a status code of 500 with an error message. <br>

-**Get Ingredients:**
-Retrieves a list of distinct ingredients through the /callIngredients endpoint.
-Success returns a code of 200 with an array of ingredient strings; error returns code 500 with an error message.
+4. Get Ingredients: Retrieve a list of distinct ingredients through the /callIngredients endpoint.
+A successful response returns a status code of 200 with an array of ingredient strings, and a failed request returns a status code of 500 with an error message. <br>

-**User Signup:**
-Enables user registration at the /signup endpoint.
-Success returns a code of 200 with a success indicator; error returns code 500 with an error message.
+5. User Signup: Register a new user at the /signup endpoint.
+Success returns a status code of 200 with a success indicator; on failure, it returns a status code of 500 with an error message. <br>

-**User Login:**
-Authenticates a user via the /login endpoint, returning a code of 200 with a success indicator and user object on success.
-In case of an error, it returns a code of 500 with an error message.
+6. User Login: Authenticate a user through the /login endpoint, returning a status code of 200 with a success indicator and user object on success.
+If authentication fails, it returns a status code of 500 with an error message. <br>

-**Get Bookmarks:**
-Retrieves bookmarked recipes for a user through the /getBookmarks endpoint.
-Success returns a code of 200 with an array of bookmarked recipes; error returns code 500 with an error message.
+7. Get Bookmarks: Retrieve bookmarked recipes for a user via the /getBookmarks endpoint.
+On success, it responds with a status code of 200 and an array of bookmarked recipes; on failure, it returns a status code of 500 with an error message. <br>

-**Add Recipe to User Profile:**
-Adds a recipe to a user's profile bookmarks via the /addRecipeToProfile endpoint.
-Success returns a code of 200 with the count of modified items; error returns code 500 with an error message.
+8. Add Recipe to User Profile: Bookmark a recipe for a user profile through the /addRecipeToProfile endpoint.
+A successful request returns a status code of 200 with the count of modified items, while an error returns a status code of 500 with an error message. <br>

+9. Search Recipes by Dish Name: Use the /searchByDishName endpoint to find recipes by specifying the dish name (e.g., "enchiladas" or "tiramisu").
+On success, it returns a status code of 200 with matching recipes; an error returns a status code of 500 with an error message. <br>

+10. Filter Recipes by Preparation Time: Apply preparation time filters via the /filterByPrepTime endpoint to find recipes based on available time.
+Successful requests return a code of 200 with filtered recipes, and errors return code 500 with an error message. <br>

+11. View Recipe Reviews: View reviews and ratings of recipes through this new feature and get to know about the food you would like to cook. <br>

+12. Toggle Dark Mode: Enable or disable dark mode via the Switch to Dark/Light Mode button, providing a user-friendly interaction. <br>

+This documentation provides a comprehensive guide for accessing all current functionalities and endpoints in the Recipe Recommender project.
+<br><br>

-<br>Detailed documentation can be found at: [API Docs](https://github.com/pnprathima/Recipe_Recommender/blob/master/API_Documentation.pdf)
+Detailed documentation can be found at: [API Docs](https://github.com/pnprathima/Recipe_Recommender/blob/master/API_Documentation.pdf)

 ## Technology Stack